derlin/derlin/README.md

 - 👩🏻‍💻 &nbsp; Working as a full stack developer over at **[Sicpa](https://www.sicpa.com/)** using Java, Kotlin, Groovy, Helm and more
 - 👐  &nbsp; Co-organizing the **[GDG Fribourg](https://gdgfribourg.ch/)** (feel free to join !)
 - 🏢  &nbsp; Maintaining **[BBData](https://github.com/big-building-data)**, an open-source platform for ingesting and managing sensors data
 - 💫  &nbsp; Trying to keep up with new technologies.
-Currently very interested in learning Rust !

 <details>
   <summary>Some random facts about me</summary>